robo-friends/m-explore-ros2/README.md

 ### ROS2 requirements

 #### SLAM
 Because of the logic that merges the maps, currently as a straightforward port to ROS2 from the ROS1 version, the SLAM needs to be done using the ROS1 defacto slam option which is [slam_gmapping](https://github.com/ros-perception/slam_gmapping), which hasn't been ported officially to ROS2 yet.
 There is an unofficial port but it lacks to pass a namespace to its launch file.
-For that, this repo was tested with one of the authors of this package [fork](https://github.com/charlielito/slam_gmapping/tree/feature/namespace_launch).
+For that, this repo was tested with one of the authors of this package's [fork](https://github.com/charlielito/slam_gmapping/tree/feature/namespace_launch).
 You'll need to git clone to your workspace and build it with colcon.

 ```